jokecamp/FootballData/README.md

 Football/Soccer data for anyone to use.
 I save them here as I find them or build the files.
 Data is in mostly csv and json formats.

-See <http://www.jokecamp.com/blog/guide-to-football-and-soccer-data-and-apis/> for a more complete list of soccer data available online.
+See [Guide to Football/Soccer data and APIs](http://www.jokecamp.com/blog/guide-to-football-and-soccer-data-and-apis/) for a more complete list of soccer data available online.

 **Files and datasets will move and schemas will change.
 Fork the project if you need a snapshot.**